 5 tips for your Amazon listings

-Improving your Amazon listings should be a top priority of your marketing strategy.
+Improving your Amazon listings should be a top priority of your online marketing strategy.
 Here are some tips to boost your ranking.

 1. Provide free shipping

 Everyone loves free shipping.
 Sometimes, that’s all it takes to encourage customers to pull the trigger on a purchase.